 Now I’m on the prowl for food.
 Nothing edible for miles.
 Except beer flavored marshmallows?
 And I thought India’s dung and trash heaps were disgusting.
 Oh, and crap beer on the menu, too.
 Where do I sign?
 We settle into our seats and – no kidding – the big screen advertises Bikram Yoga Capitol Hill.
 My India traveling buddy chortles, “Did you see that?”

 “A whole new brand of awesome” I reply.

 Whoever says Americans have bastardized yoga has no sense of humor.

 As if roller derby and yoga aren’t weird enough, there’s a new yoga book written by NYT Pulitzer Prize-winning journalist and long time yoga practitioner William Broad.
 It’s filled with yoga weirdness.
 With a catchy title: The Science of Yoga.
 His research produced a racy history of yoga pointing to sex rituals, scams, and – no kidding - live burials among many other circus-like feats.
-(Remember the cobra charmer?)
+(Remember ?)
 If this weird stuff constitutes the roots of yoga, then is it really surprising that yoga grew into a roller-tree?

 Broad references many of the codified yoga texts and explains that The Yoga Sutras of Patañjali is but one of many.
 Something I knew but really experienced while in India.
 The “authors” of yoga display a tension of opposites.
 Some feature the sexy parts and others like ole’ Patañjali emphasizing (ahem) morality.
 India was, at times, ashamed of its freaky contortionists.
 And guess which text our claim-to-be-secular-yet-actually-have-heavy-Puritan-roots practitioners choose as our Yoga Bible.
 Did I give away the answer?